cyclr/docs/pages/v2/05-application-connectors/authentication/AmeriCommerce.md

 ### Requirements

-To connect with Cyclr, you need an AmeriCommerce Client ID, Client Secret, Store Domain and Redirect URI.
+To connect with Cyclr, you need the following authentication details from your Admin console:

+*  AmeriCommerce Client ID
+*  Client Secret
+*  Store Domain
+*  Redirect URI.

-For more information, see the AmeriCommerce documentation on [creating an Access Token]([<link to connector docs>](https://developers.cart.com/docs/rest-api/ZG9jOjU4NjM4-cart-com-online-store-api-authentication)).
+For more information, see the AmeriCommerce documentation on [creating an Access Token](https://developers.cart.com/docs/rest-api/ZG9jOjU4NjM4-cart-com-online-store-api-authentication).

-### Get authentication details

-To authenticate your connector, you need to get the authentication details.

-Go to the Admin Console and make note of the Application ID and Secret.

 </section>
 <section class="card">